Cathy A.

 The following is an example of a nurture debate.

-Refer to the file given below to get an idea of writing an amazing nature vs. nurture debate.
+Read the example below to get an idea of how to write an amazing nature vs. nurture debate.

 Rebuttal in Debate